Rimau-rimau: Variants

-A similar game to Rimau-rimau, especially Version A, is played by the Iban tribe in Borneo, called main machan.
-There are a few differences, however; one of which is that there are 28 anak ('children') in main machan as compared to 24 or 22 orang-orang ('men') in Rimau-rimau.
+A similar game to rimau-rimau, especially Version A, is played by the Iban tribe in Borneo, called main machan.
+There are a few differences, however; one of which is that there are 28 anak ('children') in main machan as compared to 24 or 22 orang-orang ('men') in rimau-rimau.
 Children are playing the role of the men in this case.
 Furthermore, instead of rimau-rimau ('tigers'), the two pieces are called endo ('women') in main machan.
 Lastly, the anak can jump over an endo using the short leap method as in draughts, but the endo piece is not captured.
 There may be more variations of the game with differences in rules, board design, and number of pieces.
 An endo piece can capture an odd number of anak pieces as in rimau-rimau, and the board used is the same as in rimau-rimau.

-Another account from the book "The Achehnese" (1906) states that these type of games were referred to as Machanan or the 'tiger game' in Java, but referred to as meurimueng-rimueng ('tiger game') among the Acehnese.
+Another account from the book "The Achehnese" (1906) states that these types of games were referred to as Machanan or the 'tiger game' in Java, but referred to as meurimueng-rimueng ('tiger game') among the Acehnese.
 Meurimueng-rimueng is described slightly differently from both versions of Rimau-rimau.
 It consists of the usual two tigers, but with 23 sheep (as opposed to 22 or 24 men).
 It is most similar to Version B as the game begins with eight sheep on the eight intersection points surrounding the central point of the board.
 But instead of the central intersection point being left empty, the two tiger pieces are placed on it.
 It does not specifically mention if the two tigers are stacked on top of one another on the central point, or if the second tiger is entered separately and after the first tiger has moved away from the central point.
 Moreover, the remaining 15 sheep are only entered if a sheep on the board is captured.
 This means that only at most eight sheep are allowed on the board at any time, but can eight sheep effectively block the two tigers?
 Whether this is an accurate description of the game is questionable.
 The tigers are allowed to capture an odd number of sheep as in rimau-rimau, and the same board is used.